omrijsharon/torchogonal/README.md

 The functions used in this repo are basic.
 This repo should easily work even older versions.

 ## Issues and future work
-* Even though orthogonilization is extremely important in RNNs, they requiers a different approach of orthogonilzing:
+* Even though orthogonilization is extremely important in RNNs, they requiers a different approach of orthogonilzing (paper #3)

 ## Inspired by the papers: